Minnesota health insurance exchange

 Early on, MNsure’s launch appeared to go reasonably well.
-However, technical problems escalated, and MNsure has faced consumer complaints, reviews by the state legislative auditor, and questions from a legislative oversight committee.
+However, technical problems escalated, and MNsure faced consumer complaints, reviews by the state legislative auditor, and questions from a legislative oversight committee.
 Quality Software Services Inc. (QSSI), a division of UnitedHealth Group, was brought in to diagnose the problems with MNsure’s website and call center.
 QSSI was the general contractor that led efforts to fix HealthCare.gov.
 QSSI found serious IT problems, severe understaffing at the call center, and flawed management structure and processes.
-QSSI outlined three options for addressing IT problems, one of which essentially scraps the existing system and starts over.
-To address extremely long wait times at the call center, QSSI recommended adding 100 representatives and implementing call routing strategies.
-MNsure added 50 representatives on Feb.
-12, and 50 more will complete training and begin taking calls on Feb.
-26.
+In April, MNsure hired Deloitte Consulting to fix the IT problems and get the website functioning properly ahead of open enrollment for 2015.
+Deloitte has been involved in successful state-run marketplaces for Connecticut, Kentucky, Rhode Island and Washington.

-While the low premiums are good news for consumers, they are raising concerns for the marketplace.
+While low premiums are good for consumers, they raise financial concerns for the marketplace.
 Beginning in 2015, MNsure’s operating costs will be funded with a 3.5 percent withhold of premiums.
-With enrollment currently running below target and lower-than-expected premiums, budget projections show MNsure with a $2.5 million deficit by the end of 2015.
-MNsure needs to develop a plan for addressing that shortfall by March 15, which is the date its 2015 budget is due to the Legislature.
+With private health plan enrollment well below target and lower-than-expected premiums, budget projections show MNsure with a $2 million to $4 million deficit by the end of 2015.

 State Exchange Profile: Minnesota

 The Henry J. Kaiser Family Foundation overview of Minnesota’s progress toward creating a state health insurance exchange.